-Both are easy to replace without having to use tools, allowing you to train with the nylon strap and when you have to go "dressed up" you can switch to the leather strap in seconds, without having to fear sweat or water ruining it.
+Both are easy to replace without having to use tools, allowing you to train with the nylon strap and when you need to dress "smart" podhen switch to the leather strap in seconds, without having to worry about sweat or water ruining it.

 Otherwise we're looking at a Fenix 3 with regular sapphire glass, without the Garmin Elevate pulse sensor.

 Garmin Fenix 3 premium

 Finally, the premium version reduces its weight thanks to the use of titanium in the bezel of the watch and in the armis, which in the version now sold is made of steel.
 Like the previous model this is the only difference, the software being the same in all of them, including all the new features you will see below.